Chapter 4 Introduction to Classification

 4.4.1 Two types of error

-In the above sections, we used the accuracy to perform model diagnosis, either only on one testing dataset or aggregating cross multiple folds in cross- validation.
+In the above sections, we used the accuracy to perform model diagnosis, either only on one testing dataset or aggregating across multiple folds in cross- validation.

-Accuracy is a widely used metric for model evaluation, on the averaged error rate.
-However, this metric still have limitations when assessing the model performance, especially the following two:
+Accuracy is a widely used metric for model evaluation, based on the average error rate.
+However, this metric still has limitations when assessing the model performance, especially the following two:

-When the samples are highly imbalance, high accuracy may not mean a good model.
-For example, for a sample with 990 negative samples and 10 positive samples, a simple model by predicting for all sample as negative will give an accuracy of 0.99.
+When the samples are highly imbalanced, high accuracy may not mean a good model.
+For example, for a sample with 990 negative samples and 10 positive samples, a simple model by predicting all samples as negative will give an accuracy of 0.99.
 Thus, for highly imbalanced samples, we should be careful when interpreting the accuracy.

-In many scenarios, our tolerance on false positive errors and false negative errors may be different and we want to know both for a certain model.
-They are often called as type I and II errors:
+In many scenarios, our tolerance for false positive errors and false negative errors may be different, and we want to know both for a certain model.
+They are often called type I and II errors:

 - Type I error: false positive (rate)

-- Type II error: false negative (rate) - a joke way to remember what type II mean Negative has two stripes.
+- Type II error: false negative (rate) - a joke way to remember them is that the II means two stripes in Negative.

-Here, we use the diabetes dataset and their cross-validation results above to illustrate the two types of errors and the corresponding model performance evaluation.
+Here, we use the diabetes dataset and its cross-validation results above to illustrate the two types of errors and the corresponding model performance evaluation.

 # Recall what the difference between & vs &&